-Model C19 is equipped with an in-line fuel filter between the fuel tank and the fuel pump.
-Visually inspect the filter periodically, and replace the filter yearly.
+Model T23 is equipped with an in-line fuel filter.
+Visually inspect the filter periodically, and replace the filter vearly.

 Fuel Filter Location

 IMPORTANT: Replace the fuel filter only in a clean area where the fuel line and connections will not be contaminated by dust and dirt.